meoweng/Hands-free-Switch/README.md

 ## Demo Video

 A short demonstration of the sound-controlled lighting system in action.
-The video shows the LED toggling in response to a clap detected by the sound sensor.
+The video shows the LED toggling in response to a snap detected by the sound sensor.

 ![Project Demo](./demo.gif)